zzrez/triphound/content/tours/5620-night-hike-at-the-wildlife-refuge-in-monteverde--1.md

 excludes: ""
 bring: "*   6:00pm
 *   8:00pm"
-advice: "For events that could happen beyond our control we may change to a more-suitable tour with an equal or similar adventure-appeal or offer other tour options so you don\`t miss out on a fun day in Costa Rica.
+advice: "For events that could happen beyond our control we may change to a more-suitable tour with an equal or similar adventure-appeal or offer other tour options so you don't miss out on a fun day in Costa Rica.
 We reserve the right to cancel a trip due to unfavorable conditions & will only run a tour according to our policies.
 Full refund is given if (on rare occasion) no tour is run."
 accom: ""
 ---
 Night Hike at The Wildlife Refuge of Monteverde